 - Failure to Address Office Actions: Ignoring or inadequately responding to USPTO inquiries can prolong the application timeline.

-Required Documentation for Foreign Registrations
+What Documentation Is Required for Foreign Registrations?

 Proof of Foreign Registration